SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 You could create a view for them and include only the relevant columns.

-After that grant them access only to that view and not to the employees table.
+After that, grant them access only to that view and not to the `employees` table.

 This way of access management is quite common in organizations where certain people should have limited access but still be able to access parts of the database.